-RAPID OUTPUT began developing Computer Assisted Manufacturing (CAM) Software on a fold-out table in Don Ball's Silicon Valley den in 1985.
+RAPID OUTPUT began developing Computer Assisted Manufacturing (CAM) Software on a fold-out table in Don Ball's Silicon Valley apartment in 1985.
 Back then, we called ourselves VISUAL N.C. and our first product was named GEOVISION.
 By the end of 1986, dozens of San Francisco Bay Area machine shops were using GEOVISION.
 People as far away as Munich, Germany were beginning to appreciate the productivity benefits that could be achieved with customized, conversational software.

 By tailoring software to output precisely the G-code our customers needed, we soon gained a reputation as a competent, honest and service-oriented company.
 When one of our early customers (a shop specializing in large quantities of small parts) asked us to find an easier way to put 100 small parts on one plate of magnesium, we developed a single command that multiplied a one part program into hundreds -- even on a horizontal machine with the tombstone turned 12.5 degrees!